bvermersch/bvermersch.github.io/index.md

 <br/>
 *Contact*: benoit.vermersch (at) lpmmc.cnrs.fr

 I am an associate professor at the [University of Grenoble Alpes](https://www.univ-grenoble-alpes.fr), member of the [LPMMC](https://lpmmc.cnrs.fr).

+I am currently on leave in the quantum startup [Quobly](https://quobly.io)

 - Research interests